m-watkins123/Web-EDA/README.md

 # Web-EDA

-We have a set of email campaigns for an advertiser who had a steady number of opens and click-throughs historically.
+Problem Scenario: We have a set of email campaigns for an advertiser who had a steady number of opens and click-throughs historically.
 However, after pulling a monthly summary report, we found that ad clicks were significantly higher than normal.
 Using the summary report below and raw data files provided for those campaigns